 Results in examinations other than those listed above may also be accepted as meeting our English language requirements.

 Further to this, offer holders who do not meet the English language requirements above, can if they wish study pre-sessional English language classes at the UL Language Centre which is located on the UL Campus.
 For more information on preparatory language classes, please email email@example.com

 You’ll receive an email confirming your application has been submitted.
 Your application will then be passed to the Course Director who will decide whether or not to offer you a place.
 Some programmes require interviews and you will be notified of the date, time and venue.

 For Research applications, the completed application forms are reviewed by the relevant faculty and then presented on a monthly basis to the Postgraduate Research Committee.

-Following this meeting, applicants will receive a decision letter from the Postgraduate Admissions Office.
+Following this meeting, applicants will receive a decision letter by email from the Postgraduate Admissions Office.

-If you’re accepted, you will receive one of the following letters from the Postgraduate Admissions Office:
+If you’re accepted, you will receive one of the following from the Postgraduate Admissions Office: